-Miss R Hillary (Maths Lead)
+Miss R Hillary (Mentor and Coach)

 White Rose Maths Scheme: 'Mastery Maths'

-Here at St Stephen's we have adopted and implemented the White Rose maths scheme.
+We have adopted and implemented the White Rose maths scheme.
 This approach has a firm belief that, regardless of a child’s starting point, they can achieve and succeed in maths.
 As a school, we share the same aspirations for our children, and we aim to support them in becoming independent and confident problem solvers, with a breadth of mathematical skills which will support them in their everyday lives.

 “Together, we’re building a whole new culture of deep understanding, confidence and competence in maths – a culture that produces strong, secure learning and real progress.
 No matter what their starting points, we help teachers and learners everywhere to achieve excellence.”